 - Calorie restriction is uncomfortable (because of hunger feeling)

-- Too few calories can have detrimentally effect and make benefits irrelevant
+- Too few calories can have detrimental effect and make benefits irrelevant

 So if your BMR is 1400, reducing your calorie intake down to this number is safe and sustainable.